- State of aggregate

 - Operation of the condenser

 - Cooling fans

 The condenser looks a bit the same as the radiator and is mounted at the front of the car (in front of the radiator).
 Often the condenser is a lot smaller than the radiator.
 In the image below, the top left is the entrance, and the bottom right is the refrigerant exit.
 It filter / dryer element can be located next to or on the condenser.

 State of Aggregation:

-This is liquid with a lower temperature than the boiling temperature (condensation temperature).
+- Supercooled liquid: liquid with a temperature lower than the boiling temperature

 - Boiling temperature / Condensing temperature: the temperature at which the liquid changes from vapor to liquid, or vice versa